shipkit/shipkit-changelog/README.md

 ### Posting Github releases

 Uses Github REST API to post releases.
+First, the code checks if the release _already exists_ for the given tag.
+If it exists, the release notes are updated ([REST doc](https://docs.github.com/en/rest/releases/releases#update-a-release)).
+If not, the new release is created ([REST doc](https://docs.github.com/en/rest/releases/releases#create-a-release)).

 ## Usage